-The recipient should have no more than 64 quarter-hour units of this service per day or a maximum of the equivalent of 112 hours per week of all life skills development services combined.
+The recipient should have no more than 8 hours per day of this service or a maximum of the equivalent of 56 hours per week of all life skills development services combined.
 Under the individual employment approach, service intensity should diminish across time and billing should reflect fading services consistent with each recipient's demonstrated need.